POTTERS CHURCH COMPASSION - LOVING GOD,

 Here at Potters Church we give away 10% of our income to support people who are living to make this call into a reality.

 INTERNATIONAL CHARITY - COMPASSION UK

-This year we are committing to support a Child Survival Programme in Deberziet, Ethiopia.
+At present Potters Church is seeking to raise over £20,000 in order to rebuild a dilapidated project facility in a very poor suburb of Addis Ababa, Ethiopia.
 This programme aims to give children the best opportunities to survive and thrive.
 This is achieved by supporting the whole family, educating parents on basic reading and writing and maths skills, workshops on income generating, nutritional information and healthcare.

 Over 100 Ethiopian children are sponsored by individual members of the church through Compassion.
 Many more from other countries are also sponsored.

 In 2018/2019 we will be financially supporting the following local projects.
 Alongside this many of our members support these projects individually through giving up their time to volunteer and reach many people within our city: